defensy/zoeasy/README.md

 # zoeasy
 Hello world!
-I am zoeasy,i am coming,i like information.
+I am zoeasy,i am coming again.
-Perhaps it will be difficult,but i am starting,it's the most important thing.
+I think everything is information, everything is digital.
+So let's explore the world with information.